IF-Wu/Exploration-of-Titanic-Dataset/README.md

 ## Introduction of each file

-**EDA.R**: Including data preprocessing and explanatory data analysis
+**EDA.R**: Including data preprocessing and explanatory data analysis.

+**Model Diagnostic.R**: Including model diagnostic for logistic regression and PCA.

 *Note: All data preprocessing are included in the EDA.R.
 To get results of all models, please run the EDA.R first.*